Here are some of the most often asked questions we received over the years.

-Yes we can, just use the contact form and ask us.
+Yes I can, just use the contact form and ask us.
 As to how long that might take and how much it might cost, that would depend on the nature of the request.
-But, our prices are reasonable.
+But, my prices are reasonable.
 If you aren’t interested in a custom arrangement, please consider using the SheetMusicPlus search box at our Music Catalog page.

 I think I’ve written the next great [fill in the blank] piece of music but my handwritten music is terrible looking.
 Nobody can read it.
 What do I do?